telerik/fiddler-everywhere-docs/user-guide/live-traffic/live-traffic.md

 ### Save

 The context menu option __Save__ provides the means to save selected sessions.
-The saved sessions will appear in the __Sessions__ (the list to the left of Fiddler Everywhere interface) from where they can be re-opened later, exported, and shared.
+The saved sessions will appear in the __Sessions__ (the list to the left of the Fiddler Everywhere interface) from where they can be re-opened later, exported, and shared.

 - __Selected sessions__ - Saves all selected sessions.
 Keyboard shortcut: __S__.
 - __Unselected sessions__ - Saves all unselected sessions.
 Keyboard shortcut: __Shift__ + __Cmd__ + __S__ (Mac)  __Shift__ + __S__ (Windows).